 SNCF is the national train operator of France.
 It operates all domestic trains and routes across France, as well as international services to Spain and Germany.
 There are three different types of domestic trains that operate under the SNCF banner – TGV (high-speed, full-service trains that connect the major cities in France), Intercités (usually a more frequent stopping service, but with all the amenities), and TER (regional train services with basic onboard facilities).

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

-The average journey time between Paris and Milan is 8 hours and 14 minutes and the fastest journey time is 6 hours and 34 minutes.
-On an average weekday, there are 13 trains per day travelling from Paris to Milan.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Paris and Milan is 9 hours and 23 minutes, with around 17 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Paris to Milan without having to change trains.
-There are 4 direct trains from Paris to Milan.
+There are 4 direct trains from Paris to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Paris to Milan leaves at 06:47.
 Times and services may vary during weekends and holidays.